BYUHPC/sci-comp-course/README.md

 - Optimization
 - MPI

-`WaveOrthotope`s should be `AbstractArray`s that are basically just `u`--the tuple thing is goofy.
-I think...

 The MPI example code should maybe be converted to use [MPL](https://github.com/rabauke/mpl) instead.
 DONE; need to modify readings and assignments.